echewisi/task_management_app/README.md

 6. run server:
     python manage.py runserver

+## note:
+if email doesnt seem to work:
+replace `EMAIL_HOST_USER` with your own email and `EMAIL_HOST_PASSWORD` with the passwords generated in your google account for third party apps

 ## USAGE
 Access the application by navigating to http://localhost:8000 in your web browser.
 -Register or log in using your credentials.
 -Create, update, delete, and view your tasks.
--Receive email notifications for reminders and deletions.
+-Receive email notifications for reminders, creations and deletions.

 ## CONTRIBUTING
 Fork the repository.